Danbob81/Pokemon_Match/README.md

     - Image section to the opposite side of the rules section balancing out the layout.
 NOTE: Only shows in desktop/laptop screen sizes.
     - Score shows under game board.
     - Replay button.
+    - Pop-up on game completion showing 'congratulations' message and yes/no option to play again.

 - ### Future features:
     - Timer - to be displayed showing time taken to play.